Find Grad Schools

 100% Women

 The 19th most popular school in the country for consumer science majors who are seeking their master's degree is Texas Southern University.
 The average in-state tuition for full-time undergraduates is $6,941 per year, while in-state graduate students, on average, pay $6,858 per year.
-The consumer science program at Texas Southern University awarded 3 master's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 3 people received their master's degree in consumer science from TSU.
 About 100% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to consumer science that offer master’s degrees.